lamb-chen/website/app/exploration/exploration.md

 ---
 ~ additional invaluable experiences i have had

+### **𖦹 Playing Volleyball**

+🛠️ **Teamwork, Communication, Commitment**
+📅 **2017 - 2023**
+📍 **UK**

+Initially, I played in a local team when I was younger and got to take part in regional competitions, enabling me to gain more confidence in myself and meet new people.
+The team also consisted of adults, most of whom had families or were working full time jobs but I was glad they all still made time for their passion.
+During the pandemic, I stopped playing from 2019 to 2021 but started again when I joined the University of Bristol Women's C Team in 2022.
+Being part of the university team felt like a lot of commitment with 2 trainings and a match a week.
+I am seriously amazed by the dedication everyone on a sports team has!
+For second year I chose to sacrifice volleyball for a greater breadth of activites (salsa, swimming, running, and increasing my visits to the gym) to explore new hobbies.

 ### **𖦹 Gold, Silver and Bronze Duke of Edinburgh Awards**

 🛠️ **Teamwork, Communication**